digitaldrummerj/digitaldrummerj.me/content/posts/2022/022322-hugo-built-in-shortcodes.md

 This is where Hugo shortcodes come into play.
 Shortcodes are simply a way of inserting a snippet of HTML into a page from your markdown.

-Let;s take a look at how to use the built-in shortcodes.
+Let's take a look at how to use the built-in shortcodes.

 <!--more-->